MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 **Recommendation:**

-- Dev &amp; Testing workloads should be turned off when not used.
+- Dev &amp; Testing workloads should be turned off or downsized when not used.
 Instead of leaving them running, consider shutting them off outside regular business hours.
   - Learn more about [starting/stopping VMs during off-hours](/azure/automation/automation-solution-vm-management).
-  - services should be switched off or their tier downsized, where possible, when unused.

 ### Utilize auto-scaling and bursting capabilities